 Happy clients leave positive reviews, plain and simple.
 If an agency doesn’t have reviews up on its website, ask where you might find some.
 Feel free to also ask for references as well.
-An agency may have a contact list of clients who agreed to let prospects contact them.
+A copywriting services company may have a contact list of clients who agreed to let prospects contact them.
 Current and past clients can give an honest assessment of the firm’s quality of work, customer service and processes

 Every copywriting firm has its own processes, and you want to work with one that has processes you can get on board with.
 For instance, some firms ask clients to fill out a questionnaire, while others host interviews over the phone or in-person.
 Others, such as BKA Content, send over a brief form for the customer to fill out.
 Regardless of how different each agency’s processes are, you should be wary of an agency that doesn’t have a “get-to-know-you” step at the beginning.